git-asia/ToDoList/README.md

 # ToDoList

-A simple ToDo List with the 'complete', ;edit task' and 'delete task' functionality.
+A simple ToDo List with the:
+- 'complete',
+- 'edit task' and
+- 'delete task'
+functionality.

 Local Storage is planned to be added to the project.